 The text list is checked for delivery of messages.
 Where the message has not been delivered, staff do their best to contact parents by direct call or land line to verify a reason for absence.
 Admin staff amend registers for all children whose parents reply to text messages and phone calls.
-Where there is no reply staff will make all reasonable effort to contact parents or carers.
+Where there is no reply staff will make all reasonable effort to contact parents or carers, this may include home visits by school staff or BCL Attendance team.

 Where a child is not present at the time the register is taken they will be marked absent.
 If a child arrives after this point they will be given a late mark.
 The number of times a child arrives late will be recorded on the child's school report.
 Where a child regularly arrives after registration the Parent /Guardian will be contacted by the school.
 If the situation persists and the pupil becomes identified as persistently absent the issue may be referred to BCL intervention attendance consultancy team working with the school to support families to improve attendance.
+Panel meetings will be held with parents where absences continue persistently and attendance levels drop well below 90%.